jackokring/mint-python-adapta/README.md

 - `pydo.sh` to make a virtual environment launch icon.
 Just in case you don't have `pipx` or admin rights, and maybe need a `.desktop` file.
 Try `./pydo.sh adapta_test` for example, and see
-  `cat ./bin/adapta_test.desktop`.
+  `cat ./adapta_test.desktop`.
 Yes,
   you might want to edit it a little.
-It's placed in the virtual environment `bin` directory next to the command.
 Something to do with GUI launch and
-  setting the virtual environment not being automatic.
+  setting the virtual environment not being automatic, or maybe you don't need a debug terminal.
+You also get an icon made.
+For other icons, don't use a command name, just make a `.svg` and pick a unique ID.

 Change the paths from `xapp_adapta` as the name must be unique on `PyPI` if you intend to upload a derivative work there.
 This is important.